Biedrzu/Cypress-Web-Tests-Automation/README.md

 ```

 ## Running tests:
-1) Run tests from command line:
+1) Run tests from command line.
+All the results will be visible in the command line.
 ```javascript
 npx cypress run
 ```
-All the results will be visible in the command line

-or

-2) from the same location open cypress dashboard:
+2) From the same location open cypress dashboard and run the test you want to see.
 ```javascript
 npx cypress open
 ```
-and run the test you want

 ## Project Structure
 cypress/e2e - all executable tests

 cypress/support/helper - method for various components

 cypress/support/selectors - selectors for various components

 cypress/support/commands.ts - commands that the can be used for the whole project

 cypress/support/e2e.js - executed before each test

 cypress/tsconfig.json - config file

 cypress.config.ts - config file